-As part of the Services, the Contractor will be required to produce a development plan in manages to the LED area? manages to identify a distinct participation with identified and response to the LEP area's needs to identify additional activities, with identified roles and
+As part of the Services, the Contractor will be required to produce a development plan in response to the LEP area's needs to identify additional activities, with identified roles and

 - 72. The Contractor will be paid based on the achievement of Outcomes in accordance with Part 3 provided that total payments made to the Contractor under this Contract shall not exceed the Maximum Contract Value. - 73.
 The contract will be for the value of £6,000,000.00 based on delivery of outcomes.
 The contract start date is 1 April 2019 and delivery will commence immediately.
 The final date for participant starts is 31 December 2020 and all activity must be completed by 31 July 2021.